ZentriaMC/blog/content/posts/container-bind-mount-pitfalls-dns.md

 ## TL;DR

-Do not mount `/var/run` into container's `/var/run` blindly - especially if you have nscd running on host.
+Linux DNS is not broken.
+Do not mount `/var/run` into container's `/var/run` blindly - especially if you have `nscd` running on host.

+[^1]: I think Docker on Linux still does not have this `host.docker.internal` DNS address set up.
-[^1]: Well this `strace` output is from my current NixOS installation.
+[^2]: Well this `strace` output is from my current NixOS installation.
 Only had poor quality pictures around from the real environment.